synthetica-ai/wine-quality-api/README.md

     2. '/api/getNeutralWines' -> neutral is the ph range between 6-8
     3. '/api/getTopAlcoholWines' -> 10 most alcoholic wines
     4. '/api/getBottomDensityWines -> 10 least density wines

+# Hints:
+   You DON'T have to create any table.
+Just connect to the database, create the models, recources and schemas needed for the exercise

+# Tips:
+   Sqlalchemy works on top of a python driver for the respective database.
+For the PostgreSQL you need a python driver to be installed in your python environment.
+The most popular is the psycopg2